-Defendant Robert John May, III's motion to suppress evidence extracted from his phone by virtue of a search warrant for the contents of the phone issued on August 6, 2024, and for a hearing under Franks v.
+Defendant Robert John May, III's motion to suppress evidence seized during the execution of a search warrant at his residence on August 5, 2024, and for a hearing under Franks v.
 Delaware, 438 U.S. 154 (1978), should be denied.
 To warrant a Franks hearing, a defendant must make a substantial preliminary showing of intentional or reckless falsehood (or intentional omission of material information) and must show that the corrected affidavit would not establish probable cause.
 United States v.
 Moody, 931 F.3d 366, 370 (4th Cir.
 2019).
 May has not met this heavy burden.
 Contrary to his assertions, Special Agent (SA) Britton Lorenzen of Homeland Security Investigations (HSI) did not make knowingly false or recklessly misleading statements in her affidavit, and she did not omit material facts that, if included, would have negated probable cause.
-(See ECF No. 72 at 6-9).
+(See ECF No. 64 at 15 and 20).
 The challenged statement is accurate and consistent with later testimony; there is no evidence of intentionality or recklessness; and probable cause existed independent of the statement he attacks.
 The alleged omissions are likewise unsupported and immaterial.
 The Court should deny May's motion to suppress and his request for a Franks hearing.